bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/run-val.md

 ## Some Tips & Tools
 ### 1.Run backup node
-Backup node could help in case your validator node run into trouble for various reasons.
+Backup node could help when your primary validator node encounters issues due to a variety of potential reasons, ensuring the continuity and reliability of your participation in the network.

 ### 2.How to check your node’s stability
-There is javascript in the BSC repo to dump the slash information for each validator.
+There is a javascript in BSC repo to dump the slash status of each validator.
 ```
 cd <bsc>/cmd/jsutils
 # 1.to dump the slashes of the lates block: